tensorflow/docs/site/en/api_docs/python/tf/compat/v1/graph_util/convert_variables_to_constants.md

 </td>
 <td>
-if a DT_RESOURCE op is found whose ancestor Variables are both blacklisted AND whitelisted for freezing.
+if a DT_RESOURCE op is found whose ancestor Variables are both denylisted AND whitelisted for freezing.
 </td>
 </tr>
 </table>